-295 See supra (footnote 290), p.
+&lt;sup>295 See supra (footnote 290), p.
 3, footnote 18.

-296 Ibid., p.
+&lt;sup>296 Ibid., p.
 4, footnote 24.

-297 According to the Communication, 26% of European Union land area is already protected, with 18% as part of NATURA 2000 and 8% under national schemes.
+&lt;sup>297 According to the Communication, 26% of European Union land area is already protected, with 18% as part of NATURA 2000 and 8% under national schemes.
 11% of the European Union seas are protected, with 8% as part of NATURA 2000 and 3% under additional national protection.
 Ibid., p.
 3, footnote 22.
-See also data provided within the COHENET (Achieving coherent networks of marine protected areas: analysis of the situation in the Mediterranean Sea) project".
-Available at https://ec.europa.eu/environment/marine/pdf/Cohenet Brochure.pdf.
+See also data provided within the COHENET (Achieving coherent networks of marine protected areas: analysis the Mediterranean project".
+Available of the situation in Sea) at https://ec.europa.eu/environment/marine/pdf/Cohenet Brochure.pdf.
+Ibid., p.
+12.

-299 See, in this regard, also Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, Green Infrastructure (GI) - Enhancing Europe's Natural Capital, 6 May 2013, COM(2013) 249 final.
-See also Report from the international level, the European Union will support the conclusion of an ambitious legally binding agreement on marine biological diversity of areas beyond national jurisdiction (so-called BBNJ negotiating process).
-The latter must in turn set clear global procedures for identifying, designating and effectively managing ecologically representative marine protected areas in the high seas and, as such, it should be ratified and implemented as quickly as possible300.
+infrastructure and cooperation across borders among member States should be promoted and supported, including through the European Territorial Cooperation (ETC).
+On the international level, the European Union will support the conclusion of an ambitious legally binding agreement on marine biological diversity of areas beyond national jurisdiction (so-called BBNJ negotiating process).
+The latter must in turn set clear global procedures for identifying, designating and effectively managing ecologically representative marine protected areas in the high seas and, as such, it should be ratified and implemented as quickly as possible.

 Furthermore, achieving 'good environmental status' of marine ecosystems, including through strictly protected areas, must involve the restoration of carbon-rich ecosystems as well as important fish spawning and nursery areas.
 The EU-BS 2030 points to the fact that marine resources must be harvested sustainably, and that there should be zero tolerance for illegal practices.
 Healthy fish stocks are the key to the long-term prosperity of fisherman and the health of our oceans and biodiversity.
 It is therefore imperative to maintain or reduce fishing mortality at or under maximum sustainable yield level in order to achieve a healthy population age and size distribution for fish stocks.
 Furthermore, the by-catch of species threatened with extinction must also be eliminated or reduced to a level which allows full recovery.
-The full implementation of the European Union's Common Fisheries Policy, the MSFD and the Birds and Habitats Directives is therefore essential in order to achieve the said goals301.
-The Commission will request member States to ensure that there is no deteriorating in conservation trends and status of all protected habitats and species by 2030302.
+The full implementation of the European Union's Common Fisheries Policy, the MSFD and the Birds and Habitats Directives is therefore essential in order to achieve the said goals.
+The Commission will request member States to ensure that there is no deteriorating in conservation trends and status of all protected habitats and species by 2030.

 The Commission points furthermore to the fact that full implementation and enforcement of European Union environmental legislation is at the heart of the EU-BS 2030.
-As regards the Birds and Habitats Directives, enforcement will focus on completing the NATURA 2000 Network, the effective management of all sites, species-protection provision and species and habitats that show declining trends303.
+As regards the Birds and Habitats Directives, enforcement will focus on completing the NATURA 2000 Network, the effective management of all sites, speciesprotection provision and species and habitats that show declining trends.
 Furthermore, the application of an ecosystem-based management approach under European Union legislation will reduce the adverse impact of fishing, extraction and other human activities, especially on sensitive species and seabed habitats.
-To support this, national maritime plans, which member States have to deliver in 2021, should aim at covering all sectors and activities, including area based conservation management measures.
+To support this, national maritime plans, which member States have to deliver in 2021, should aim